jhunkeler/aprio/README.md

 # Automatic Priority Daemon

-aprio was developed to enable systems administrators to automatically renice abusive, long running, CPU intensive processes.
+Aprio was developed to enable systems administrators to automatically renice abusive, long running, CPU intensive processes.
 In a shared high-computing environment, users may feel it is necessary to "compete" with each other's programs, which often times leads to kernel load averages far exceeding an individual server's capabilities.